avine/formation-angular-base/Workbook/08_services.md

 Add new, more relevant tests:

-- It should call "CatalogService.decreaseStock" and "BasketService.addItem" methods when a product is added to the basket
+- It should call "CatalogResource.decreaseStock" and "BasketResource.addItem" methods when a product is added to the basket

   - For that use `TestBed.inject` function (to get the services instances) and `spyOn` Jasmine function (to spy on these methods)